prominenceai/deepstream-services-library/docs/overview.md

 See the [Multi-Source Tiler](/docs/api-tiler.md) reference section for additional information.

-## Multi-Source Demuxer
-Demuxers demultiplex the multiplexed source streams back into individual output streams.
-When using a Demuxer, each output stream -- one for each input Source -- must (ultimately) connect to one or more [Sink Components](#rendering-and-streaming-sinks).
-A Multi-Source Demuxer is one type of Tee component that can manages multiple Branches.
-See

 ## On-Screen Display
 On-Screen Display (OSD) components highlight detected objects with colored bounding boxes, labels and clocks.
 Positional offsets, colors and fonts can all be set and updated.
 A `batch-meta-handler` callback function, added to the input (sink pad) of the OSD, enables clients to add custom meta data for display [see below](#batch-meta-handler-callback-functions).